 Would you like to continue your education while living in Brisbane?
 There are several universities in the city, as well as educational institutions that offer commercial and vocational training.
 Continue reading to discover options and courses available.

 For individuals who plan on living in Brisbane for an extended period, there are English courses that you can take from three months up to two years.
 These will help you develop conversational skills while simultaneously immersing yourself in the Australian culture.

 Intensive English courses generally last from a minimum of two weeks to a maximum of three months.
-These programs help you learn the main aspects of the language within a short period.

 Preparation for Official Exams